EvanSkiStudios/Raccoon-Mischief/Features/Features_2.0.1.md

 * RMReloadCFG > (OP only) Reloads the config.yml file
 * RMGive > (OP only) Gives an selected RM item, much like the vanilla give command but for RM items only
 * RMShowCraft > Shows the crafting recipe of an RM recipe
-* RMEnchant > Enchants an item in the players hand with an custom enchantment
+* RMEnchant > (OP only) Enchants an item in the players hand with an custom enchantment

 ## Vanilla Changes
 Things That change vanilla features